nxtcoder19/go-learning/README.md

 It helps in synchronizing multiple goroutines by ensuring that the main goroutine waits until all spawned goroutines have finished their tasks.

+Ex: parrent will not complete their food till their chile completed

 # Memory Allocation

 In Golang, memory allocation and utilization are managed by the runtime through